 Pregnancy is supposed to be this wonderful period when a woman grows gradually into motherhood, surrounded by similarly pregnant friends and wise old relatives who have been there, done that.
 For the luckiest pregnant women, that camaraderie is exactly what pregnancy – not to mention birth and parenting – is all about.
 For the rest of us, pregnancy and everything that follows can actually be kind of lonely.

-If you’re pregnant and lonely, you should know that loneliness during pregnancy is actually not unusual.
+If you’re feeling lonely, you should know that loneliness during pregnancy is actually not unusual.
 The first woman in a group of friends to procreate may find herself not only unable to share what she’s going through with her besties, but also an object suddenly worthy of study.
 A soon-to-be mama with mostly guy friends can feel this even more acutely.
 And even if a woman has pregnant friends, her pregnancy may be so different from theirs that she feels effectively isolated.
 After all, even a normal nine months can be stressful!
 It can be really hard to meet moms (to be) who are facing the same issues.

 During pregnancy, you feel a sort of separateness already because your body is changing in ways that even the people closest to you can’t fully understand.
 If you’ve chosen to keep your pregnancy under wraps until some specific point in time, that can add to feelings of loneliness.
 And when your pregnancy is particularly rough physically or emotionally, feelings of loneliness may even be related to friends growing more distant.
 Plus, even the most supportive spouses and partners can have trouble empathizing with all of the things a pregnant woman will go through in the months before birth.